Index of Indigenous languages

 Yes, the Houma Indians made dugout canoes from hollowed-out logs.

-Here is a website about Native American canoe styles.
+Here is a website about dugout canoe styles.

 Over land, the Houmas used dogs as pack animals.